Northern-Block/credential-governance-docs/city-of-vancouver/long_term_rental_credential_governance_framework.md

 *Placeholder for terms relevant to Vancouver’s credential use case.*

 **Questions**:
-- Are there specific terms unique to the short-term rental industry in Vancouver that should be defined here?
+- Are there specific terms unique to the long-term rental industry in Vancouver that should be defined here?

 ### 2.2.
 Risk Assessment